-Proposed law provides the standard by which communication in attorney advertisements may be regulated.
+New law provides the standard by which communication in attorney advertisements may be regulated.

-Present law provides that any advertisement for legal services, in any format, that contains a reference to a monetary settlement agreement or an award by a jury verdict previously obtained by the advertising attorney shall, in the same advertisement, disclose a full accounting of all expenses associated with such settlement agreement or award by jury verdict.
+Prior law provided that any advertisement for legal services, in any format, that contains a reference to a monetary settlement agreement or an award by a jury verdict previously obtained by the advertising attorney shall, in the same advertisement, disclose a full accounting of all expenses associated with such settlement agreement or award by jury verdict.

-Proposed law retains present law and adds an additional requirement that any advertisement for legal services containing a reference or testimonial to past successes or results obtained be presented in a truthful, nondeceptive manner by including a disclaimer such as "Results May Vary" or "Past Results are not a Guarantee of Future Success".
+New law retains prior law and adds an additional requirement that any advertisement for legal services containing a reference or testimonial to past successes or results obtained be presented in a truthful, nondeceptive manner by including a disclaimer such as, "Results May Vary" or "Past Results are not a Guarantee of Future Success".

-Present law requires that disclosure of all expenses associated with the settlement or jury verdict be in a font size no smaller than half of the largest font size used in the advertisement.
+Prior law required that disclosure of all expenses associated with the settlement or jury verdict be in a font size no smaller than half of the largest font size used in the advertisement.

-Proposed law retains present law and adds that any advertisement for legal services or any unsolicited written communication, in any format, that includes the portrayal of a client by a nonclient or the depiction of any event or scene or picture that is not actual or authentic shall include a disclaimer.
+New law retains prior law and adds that any advertisement for legal services or any unsolicited written communication, in any format, that includes the portrayal of a client by a nonclient or the depiction of any event or scene or picture that is not actual or authentic shall include a disclaimer.

-Proposed law provides that any words or statements required by proposed law to appear in an advertisement or unsolicited written communication must be clearly legible if written or intelligible if spoken aloud.
+New law provides that any words or statements required to appear in an advertisement or unsolicited written communication must be clearly legible if written or intelligible if spoken aloud.
 Further provides as follows: